Sp00kySkelet0n/Arsenyc/README.md

 ## Obsidian sync Usage

-- On Obsidian add "arsenyc" tag
+- On Obsidian add "arsenyc" tag to note(s) you want to synchronize

 - Launch sync with notion command
   ```